Inversion vs Pull-In-Place CIPP: Which Method for Your Business? | T3 Guide

 Inversion CIPP versus PIP Pipe Lining: What’s Your Best Choice?

-Excavation Concerns
+Excavation Needs

 Fast Curing and Reinstatement

-CIPP technology is impressive when it comes to reinstatement.
 Depending on the resin used, your curing and reinstatement time can be anywhere from less than a working day to as little as an hour.
 And since both inversion and pull-in-place lining methods can utilize these same resins, they’re equally matched for fast turnaround times.

 If you’re working with… PIP Lining CIPP Lining